A powerful precision nail drill capable of going up to 30,000 RPM. Durable and strong enough to remove even acrylic dips.

 There is a bit of a learning curve to using some of the components.

 Great for acrylic nails, thanks to the variable speed control that can reach up to 30,000 RPM.
 Can be controlled by hand or with the included foot pedal.
 Comes with 6 drill bits.
+Can spin two different ways allowing for users who are right or left-handed to use this unit.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.